instructure/canvas-lms/doc/docker/developing_with_docker.md

 Make sure you add this new file to your `COMPOSE_FILE` var in `.env`.

-You can attach to the byebug server once the container is started:
+You can attach to the server once the container is started:

 Debugging web:

 ```
-docker-compose exec web bin/byebug-remote
+docker-compose exec web bin/rdbg --attach
 ```

 Debugging jobs:

 ```
-docker-compose exec jobs bin/byebug-remote
+docker-compose exec jobs bin/rdbg --attach
 ```

 ### Prefer pry?

-Unfortunately, you can't start a pry session in a remote byebug session.
+Unfortunately, you can't start a pry session in a remote debug session.
 What you can do instead is use `pry-remote`.

 1. Add `pry-remote` to your Gemfile